lividhen/lividhen.github.io/_tabs/start.md

 6. Select "Build CIA (standard)"
 7. Turn off the console, and insert the sdcard into the computer.
 8. Make a copy of your home menu CIA in sd:/gm9/out and store it somewhere safe.

-## Preparing Your Home Menu for Modifications.
+# Preparing Your Home Menu for Modifications

 ### Downloads
 [HMRT](https://github.com/schrmh/HMRT){:target="_blank"}